japila-books/apache-spark-internals/docs/storage/BlockManager.md

 registerWithExternalShuffleServer(): Unit
 ```

-registerWithExternalShuffleServer is an internal helper method to register the BlockManager for an executor with an deploy:ExternalShuffleService.md[external shuffle server].
+registerWithExternalShuffleServer is an internal helper method to register the BlockManager for an executor with an [external shuffle server](../external-shuffle-service/index.md).

 !!! note
     It is executed when a [BlockManager is initialized on an executor and an external shuffle service is used](#initialize).